jmandel/advent-of-claude/STYLE.md

 --

 Before formulating any solution, consider what will happen when the input size is much larger and be sure to anticipate any performance challenges with an appropriate algorithm selection.
 Always assume inputs can be much larger than samples, and never introduce arbitrary caps or limits.
+Analyze the Big-O time and memory requirements for your algorithm, state your findings briefly, and then see if there is a way to improve them, especially to avoid exponential bounds.

 When you have sample data to work with, always write and debug code in the analysis environment, using an explicit test case function that throws an error when the result does not match the provided correct answer; if an error is throw or if a timeout is reached, explain what was seen vs expected, formulate an analytically honest guess about what precise bug is responsible, and iterate until it works on the sample.
 Never say you're going to "make a refinement" or any such generic stuff -- rather, detail what problem you're correcting.
 Remember to supply full code  on each iteration (there's no shared state across interpreter sessions).

-ALWAYS validating the logic works with no timeouts.
-ONLY THEN, proceed to embed the processing code in a simple web app to exercise it, with a blank textarea input to provide a full input, and two buttons: "Load Sample" and "Run".
+ALWAYS validating the logic with no timeouts.
+ONLY after you do so, proceed to embed the processing code in a simple web app to exercise it, with a blank textarea input to provide a full input, and two buttons: "Load Sample Input" and "Run".
 Keep the display logic separate from the processing logic.

 --